b4ny4n/poohbear/README.md

 #### Hostname

 You may also wish to mask your hostname with something generic instead of the default `raspberrypi` that ships with Raspbian linux.
-You can do so on Raspbian linux by editing /etc/hostname and rebooting.
+You can do so by editing /etc/hostname and rebooting.